Jacqueline Stewart: Television career

 During her high school years, Stewart met Jake Austen, who would soon become her husband.
 During the 1990s, Austen began researching a WCIU-TV children's dance program titled Kiddie a-Go-Go, which was replaced by Soul Train, after he had been sent photographs for a story.
 He became interested in dance television, and together with Stewart, they decided to create a new children's program as a homage.
 They connected with Kelly Kuvo of The Scissor Girls, a Chicago-based music band.
 With Kuvo's help, CAN-TV offered Austen a time slot to broadcast his program.
 Chic-a-Go-Go premiered in May 1996, and has remained on the air ever since.

 In 2015, Stewart collaborated with Charles Musser on curating the DVD set Pioneers of African-American Cinema.
 During the summer of 2017, Stewart was invited on Turner Classic Movies to present a selection of films from the set, with future colleague Ben Mankiewicz.
 Soon after, she was invited to the 2018 TCM Classic Film Festival as a panelist to discuss the history of black images; in 2019, she was a guest speaker at a screening of The Defiant Ones (1958) and was a panelist for a discussion titled "The Complicated Legacy of Gone with the Wind".

 In September 2019, Stewart became the first African-American host for Turner Classic Movies, as the host for the Silent Sunday Nights programming block.
-In 2020, she stated her first exposure to silent films was watching them at the Museum of Science and Industry in Chicago, with her friends during weekends.
+In 2020, she stated her first exposure to silent films had been at the Museum of Science and Industry in Chicago, watching them with her friends during weekends.